BOOK LOVERS’ LUNCH

 Benefiting Bernie’s Book Bank

-Since 2012, Bernie’s Book Bank has hosted the annual Book Lovers’ Lunch – North Shore benefit to support its mission to increase book ownership among under-served children throughout Chicagoland.
-Book Lovers’ Lunch guests enjoy a delicious meal while hearing from a featured author and learning more about the mission of Bernie’s Book Bank.
-Check back for information about Book Lovers’ Lunch.
+In 2012, Bernie’s Book Bank held its first Book Lovers’ Lunch – North Shore benefit to support its mission to create pathways to success through book ownership among local children.
+Finally, after a multi-year hiatus, Bernie’s Book Bank will again host Book Lovers’ Lunch!
+Guests will enjoy a delicious meal while hearing from a featured author and learning more about the mission of Bernie’s Book Bank.

-Bernie’s Book Bank is proud to host an esteemed author each year as the Book Lovers’ Events keynote speaker.
+Bernie’s Book Bank is proud to have hosted esteemed authors as the Book Lovers’ Lunch keynote speaker.
 View the full list of previous featured authors here.

 9th Annual Book Lovers’ Events (Virtual) series featuring Charnaie Gordon, Frank Murphy, Kimberly Jones, Gilly Segal, Elizabeth Berg and Jenna Blum (Fall 2020)